PaddlePaddle/Paddle/doc/design/cluster_train/submit-job.md

 # Submit a Distributed Training Job

-If a user wants to start up a distributed training job, he will submit the distributed training job with Python code.
+The user can submit a distributed training job with Python code, rather than with a command-line interface.

-If a user wants to start up a local train, he will start up a PaddlePaddle production Docker container firstly, and then execute `python train.py` in the Docker container.
-The details about PaddlePaddle Docker image is [here](../../../paddle/scripts/docker/README.md).

 ## Runtime Environment On Kubernetes